-In addition to self-reflection and personal motivation, Deanne suggests getting support.
+In addition to self-reflection and personal motivation, Deanne suggests getting support with obstacles in adoption.
 Because just about everyone involved in any part of adoption gets to the point where they think they can’t keep going, support is necessary.
 There are support networks available locally as well as online.
 These friends, forged from experiencing similar hardships, offer strength and support to each other.
-Through these groups one can be reminded that no one is alone.
+Through these groups, one can be reminded that no one is alone.
 You’re not the only one!

-So, Deanne’s advice: Expect difficulties and gear up to push through them.
-You’ll know by a feeling of deep down peace that it’s right to continue to pursue; or you will know by a feeling of confusion and anxiety that it is time to let go of this one.
+So, Deanne’s advice: Expect difficulties and obstacles in adoption and gear up to push through them.
+You’ll know by a feeling of deep-down peace that it’s right to continue to pursue, or you will know by a feeling of confusion and anxiety that it is time to let go of this one.
 Follow your heart.

 Considering adoption?
 Let us help you on your journey to creating your forever family.
 Visit Adoption.org or call 1-800-ADOPT-98.